RickyCordero/cryptography/README.md

 # cryptography

-Some cryptographic functions implemented in Python.
+Some cryptographic algorithms implemented in Python.

 ## Getting Started